Director of Graduate Studies

 MBA with a finance focus from University of St. Thomas; BA, organizational management and communication, Concordia University

 Ms. Kessler provides leadership for applied business undergraduate courses, which support the College's undergraduate majors and serve students from across the campus and the wider community.
 She also manages faculty recruitment and curriculum development for new graduate-level applied business courses.
 Recently she served as assistant provost at Hamline University.
 Prior to that, she was a faculty member and associate dean of the College of Business and Organizational Leadership at Concordia University.
 She has led programs and operations in corporate and academic environments in the areas of finance, human resources, and long-range planning and project management.
 She is currently working on a DBA in human resources.

-- ABUS 3051 Career Skills in the Professional Environment for Juniors and Seniors
+- ABUS 3051 – Career Search for the Professional Environment

 DrPH, Public Health, University of North Carolina, Chapel Hill

 Amy Kircher is codirector of the Strategic Partnership and Research Collaboratory (SPARC) and senior advisor to the Food Protection and Defense Institute, a Department of Homeland Security Center of Excellence.
 She leads collaborative initiatives and coordinates research across the University system focusing on interdisciplinary, institutional efforts to solve grand challenges and build innovative solutions.
 Her current research includes identification and warning of food disruptions and emerging disease through data fusion and analysis; supply chains; and delivery of innovative solutions to the field.

 MS, Nutrition and Dietetics, Northern Illinois University; MS, Nutrition and Food Science, Maharaja Sayajirao University, Baroda, India